 Having all these systems communicating and working together is vital to increase your productivity.

-Katana is the smart manufacturing solution that combines all your manufacturing planning, operations and production needs in one place.
+Pro tip: Katana is the smart manufacturing solution that combines all your manufacturing planning, operations, and production needs in one place.
 Ensure information flow between all areas of your operations, including:

 There might be some confusion between MES and ERP, but MES systems are basically the step between ERP and analyzing the performance of machinery and resources.

-As you can see, there’s some overlap when it comes to MES vs ERP, as some ERP’s on the market do also perform similar functions of MES manufacturing, such as batch inventory management.
+Though systems improve due to technology, the boundaries between the different software become blurred.
+There’s some overlap in MES vs ERP, as some ERPs on the market also perform similar MES manufacturing functions, such as batch inventory management.